 The homeowner typically has a single contract with the GC for completing the entire job.

 What a General Contractor Does

 Homeowners usually hire a general contractor for large projects that require the work of multiple trades.
-But GCs do much more than hire the various subcontractors.
+But GCs do much more than hiring the various subcontractors.
 They obtain permits, buy materials and supplies, provide facilities for all workers and create and manage the workflow so the different tasks are completed in a logical, efficient manner.
 The GC is also the go-to guy for everyone on the project.
 He (or she) addresses homeowner complaints and concerns, settles disputes among subs and calls the subs when they're needed on the site or don't show up when they're supposed to.
 Without a GC, the homeowner is responsible for all of those jobs.

 Some GCs are actively involved in the day-to-day work of a project.
 For example, a GC may be a carpenter or remodeler who handles all of the demolition, construction of new walls and installation of various materials.
 Other GCs are primarily managers who use subs for all of the work.
 Many GCs have small crews of laborers who help with miscellaneous jobs around the work site.